AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 The Breakouts panel opens.
 From here, you can configure breakout rooms, assign learners, and manage breakout session settings.

-## Design a breakout room
+## Design a breakout session

 Before starting a breakout session, configure rooms, assign learners, and define the activity details using the **Breakouts** panel.
 Proper configuration helps place learners correctly and understand the objective of each breakout activity.

-To design a breakout room:
+To design a breakout session:

 1. Select **Breakout** from the control bar.
 The Breakouts panel opens.